VictoriqueMoe/Shana/README.md

 #### Audit Logger

-The Audit logger is a non-admin styled logger designed to log quick events like when a member leaves, joins, kicked and banned (and by whom) and when an Auto mod event is triggered.
+The Audit logger is a non-admin styled logger designed to log quick events like when a member joins, leaves, is kicked or banned (along with by whom) and when an Auto Mod event is triggered.

 In order for this module to work, it must be both enabled AND have the `LOG_CHANNEL` global setting populated with the ID of a channel